Adult Education

 Advent Study: An Unlikely Advent by Rachel Billups

-This Sunday, November 26, we will be anticipating Advent, which technically starts December 3.
+Session 1, Sunday, November 26, we will be anticipating Advent, which technically starts December 3.
 We will begin a study of An Unlikely Advent, written by Rachel Billups.
 “This Advent study focuses on the experiences of often overlooked characters in the Nativity story.
 Rachel Billups guides readers through the themes of hope, love, joy, and peace by sharing the stories of Elizabeth and Zechariah, Herod, the Magi, and the shepherds.
 Each set of unexpected characters has something to teach about living faithfully on the journey to Christmas.”

 Rachel will join us via video, providing an excellent overview and a stimulus for the discussion that we will have.